FBibonne/data-habilitation/README.md

 ## Next

 - [ ] Registration of filter
-  - [ ] order : this filter must be the last of the filter chain
+  - [ ] order : this filter must be the last of the filter chain :
+    - [ ] with spring context
+    - [ ] with spring boot context
+    - [ ] without spring context
-  - [ ] spring : this filter must be loaded wether the master app is a spring application or not
+  - [ ] load the filter with spring utils when the master app is a spring app :
+    - [ ] not spring (without loading spring stuff)
-    - [ ] so the runtime dependencies of the application must not contain spring web pacakges
+      - [X] so the runtime dependencies of the application must not contain spring web pacakges
+    - [ ] spring
+    - [ ] spring boot
 - [ ] Add feature : if user is not authentified, let pass the request
 - [ ] Loading :
   - [ ] late loading if tomcat instantiates the plugin before the master app